Ad-White/aviation-expert/README.md

 - Perhaps include a series of aircraft silouettes as an alternative.

 **Create A Contact Page**
 - Create a contact page featuring Email.js to handle sending emails.
-I hope this give users the ability to contact me with any game related suggestions/requests.
+I hope this gives users the ability to contact me with any game related suggestions/requests.
 Or to able to inform me of any issues they may experience with the game.

 **Future Re-development Considerations**
 - During the development of this application.
 I took consideration to not naming anything "aviation" or "aircraft" in relation to the overall game/game engine related code and variables.